To do a job in memoQ, you set up a project. To begin, you open the documents you need to translate.

 Note: If you started this wizard by clicking a template name on the ribbon, the template will already be filled in.

-Choose a project template from the Project template drop-down list.
+Choose a project template from the Project template dropdown.
 The Project name box is automatically filled in: the name is created from the project details, using a format specified in the template.
 If you wish to use a different name, click the Custom name link to type another name in the Project name box.

 If they are defined in the template, memoQ will also fill in the Client, Project, Subject and Domain boxes.
 If the template contains predefined values for one or more of these fields, you will be able to choose the details from drop-down lists.
 You cannot enter free text in those fields that work with drop-down lists.